 ^{} Professor of Law at Washington University in St. Louis.
-For helpful comments and discussions, I thank Jens Dammann, Jens Frankenreiter, Cree Jones, Mira Ganor, Todd Gormley, Michael Klausner, Ramey Layne, Mark Lebovitch, Hon.
-Lewis J. Liman, Michael Ohlrogge, Neal Potischman, Usha Rodrigues, Joel Seligman, Holger Spamann, James Spindler, Eric Talley, Hon.
-Lori W. Will, and participants at the Institute for Law and Economic Policy 29th Annual Symposium, BYU Winter Deals Conference, and University of Texas Workshop in Business Law & Economics.
-I especially thank Harald Halbhuber for insightful conversations, which greatly influenced the writing of this article.
-For outstanding research assistance, I thank Patrick Nolan.
+Professor Tuch is currently consulting on SPAC-related litigation that relates to the analysis in this article.
+For helpful comments and discussions, the author thanks Scott Baker, William Clayton, Patrick Corrigan, Quinn Curtis, Jens Dammann, Danielle D'Onfro, Jens Frankenreiter, Mira Ganor, Todd Gormley, Michael Klausner, Ramey Layne, Mark Lebovitch, Hon.
+Lewis J. Liman, William Magnuson, Michael Ohlrogge, Neal Potischman, Usha Rodrigues, Joel Seligman, Holger Spamann, James Spindler, Roberto Tallarita, Eric Talley, Tobias Tröger, Linda Tuch, Hon.
+Lori W. Will, and participants at the American Law and Economics Association Annual Meeting, Institute for Law and Economic Policy 29th Annual Symposium, BYU Winter Deals Conference, University of Texas Workshop in Business Law & Economics, and Washington University Faculty Workshop.
+The author especially thanks Harald Halbhuber for insightful conversations, which greatly influenced the writing of this article.
+For outstanding research assistance, the author thanks Patrick Nolan.

-complete and accurate disclosures, investment banks, SPAC sponsors, and target companies would be less likely to stand behind de-SPACs in their current form.
+The article argues in favor of other features of the emerging regulatory framework that would heighten incentives for complete and accurate disclosures of deal value to investors.
+With stronger incentives to assure complete and accurate disclosures, investment banks, SPAC sponsors, and target companies would be less likely to stand behind de-SPACs in their current form.
 Incentivizing complete and accurate disclosures, then, should lead to changes in transaction terms and structures that will result in greater fairness to public shareholders.